ifedotov/pco-song-browser-chrome/README.md

 # PCO Song Browser
-This is a simple chrome browser application that shows list of songs in Planing Center. (https://planningcenteronline.com) Selecting a song should show a chord chart in the left panel.
+This is a simple chrome browser application that shows list of songs in Planning Center. (https://planningcenteronline.com) Selecting a song should show a chord chart in the left panel.

 The purpose of this application is to be able to quickly go through avalable songs when creating a list of songs for a service.